Unlock Financial Opportunities with Cardready.io, RobobAI’s New Free Tool for 2025

 “A vast number of big businesses just aren’t meeting the mark and it’s causing needless harm and cashflow challenges for small and family businesses who are waiting too long to have their invoices paid,” Bruce Billson, Australian Small Business and Family Enterprise Ombudsman (ASBFEO).

 This problem is not new.
-In 2019, it was estimated that $77 billion of payments to small business were paid later than 30 days, with the average payment being 63 days.
+In 2019, it was estimated that $77 billion in payments to small businesses were paid later than 30 days, with the average payment being 63 days.
 Resulting from this, in 2021, the Australian Government introduced the Payment Times Reporting Scheme (PTRS).
 The scheme calls for large businesses and large government enterprises (turnover exceeding $100m) to biannually report their small business payment terms and times.

-The potential of the PTRS is to increase transparency across the supply chain and increase pressure on large businesses to pay on time.
-Beyond imminent fines, soon to be introduced, brand reputation is a risk for poor payment practises.
+The potential of PTRS is to increase transparency across the supply chain and increase pressure on large businesses to pay on time.
+Beyond imminent fines, soon to be introduced, brand reputation is a risk for poor payment practices.
 The opportunity when large businesses improve their payment terms is the protection of small businesses from insolvency and the ability for them to improve cash flow and invest in growth opportunities.

 “After three reporting cycles, it is concerning that register data indicates payment terms and payment performance have not materially improved since the commencement of the scheme,” said Mary Jeffries, assistant secretary of the Treasury’s Payment Performance Branch.